FiloClient/Filo-Hub/README.md

-FILO HUB IS NOT FINNISHED PLEASE DO NOT USE IT RIGHT NOW
+FILO HUB IS NOT FINNISHED.
+if you want me to add anyting: https://discord.gg/hJPeav4G4J

 Games included in filo hub: